proarhant/python-docker-k8s/README.md

     └── app.py

 1 directory, 6 files
-[root@cloud23 python-docker-k8s]#
+[cloudadm@cloud98 python-docker-k8s]#
 ```

 # .dockerignore
 All markdown files except README.md are excluded.

 `bigDummyFile.md` which is a dummy file created to show the validity of .dockerignore.
+Feel free to adjust the command line options I used to create this 127M dummy file.

 ```
 [cloudadm@cloud98 python-docker-k8s]# dd if=/dev/zero of=./bigDummyFile.md bs=4k iflag=fullblock,count_bytes count=127M